Ramyadeepa/Ramyadeepa/README.md

 # Hey there, I'm Ramya! 👋
-- 🌱 I'm a postgraduate student at Anna University, specializing in AI & Data Science.
+- 🌱 A Master's graduate with a specialization in AI & Data Science.
-- 📫 Reach me: ramyadeepapal@gmail.com

-*Thanks for visiting!*